sh1nobuu/BitAnime/README.md

 # GoGoDownloader CLI
-I have now also created the GoGoDownloader CLI, this tool can be used to run on a scheduled basis, it will login and get the latest episodes from your GoGoAnime bookmarks, and download the latest episode if it has not been downloaded yet.
+Karl0ss also created the GoGoDownloader CLI, this tool can be used to run on a scheduled basis, it will login and get the latest episodes from your GoGoAnime bookmarks, and download the latest episode if it has not been downloaded yet.